Salty Sam’s Fun Blog for Children

 Then Bill and Bob put everything from out of the jar onto the compost heap and washed the jar out ready to be recycled.
 The worm was very happy in the compost heap because it had lots to eat there.

-lt is always a good idea to have a compost heap in your garden if you have room because you can recycle any kitchen scraps like potato peelings, egg shells, onion skins and banana peel and make free compost to put in flower pots or onto the garden to feed your plants.
+lt is always a good idea to have a compost heap in your garden if you have room because you can recycle any kitchen scraps like potato peelings, egg shells, onion skins and banana peel and make free compost to put onto the garden to feed your plants.

 You can also put grass clippings onto a compost heap when you mow the lawn and little weeds that don’t have thick roots.
-(The ones with thick roots will start growing in the heap.)
+(The ones with thick roots might start growing in the heap if it is quite a small one.)

 lf you want to know the science of this – green stuff = nitrogen and dry stuff = carbon and to get good compost you need to mix these two components together.